MinhxThanh/CtrlSpeak/README.md

 python main.py
 ```

-Press **[Control] + P** to start the assistant.
+Press **[Control] + Q** to start the assistant.
 Speak into your microphone, and the assistant will listen, process your query, and respond with synthesized speech.

 ## What Next?